faustodimarco/wform/README.md

 ## Introduction

-Wform is a lightweight, attribute-driven multi-step form solution for Webflow.
+Wform is a lightweight, attribute-driven multi-step form solution for Webflow developed by https://hubstic.com.
 It allows you to create multi-step forms using simple data attributes without requiring any coding knowledge.

 ## Table of Contents